 It’s been awhile since I’ve written.
 A lot of things in my personal life have taken my energy, while trying to support my daughter and advocate for FASD.
 I must admit I’m feeling a bit stuck.
 I don’t know where to go from here.
 We need so much.
 We need recognition of FASD as a … Continue reading FASD: Where To Now

-For the last week of the 2018 edition of 99 Days to 9/9 or FASDay, the voices and information belong to individuals with FASD.
-Day 93 & 94 are two quotes from two presenters at the: 8th International Research Conference on Adolescents and Adults with FASD.
-Although there are thousands of published articles on FASD, there … Continue reading FASD: Nothing About Us Without Us
+For the last week of the 2018, 2019 and 2020 edition of 99 Days to 9/9 or FASDay, the voices and information belong to individuals with FASD.
+Day 92 & 93 are quotes from two presenters at the: 8th International Research Conference on Adolescents and Adults with FASD.
+Although there are thousands of published articles on … Continue reading FASD: Nothing About Us Without Us

 Fetal Alcohol Spectrum Disorder vastly outnumbers other common developmental disabilities; however, FASD comes with relatively little public recognition or understanding.